alan-turing-institute/ARC-MTQE/notes/COMET.md

 # COMET notes

-This document contains notes on the [COMET](https://github.com/Unbabel/COMET/tree/master) codebase that the `CEDModel` is built on.
+This document contains notes on the [COMET](https://github.com/Unbabel/COMET/tree/master) codebase that the `CEDModel` inherits from.

 ## Model